covertnine/c9-admin/README.md

 # Cortex Base Plugin
-Plugin does the basic things.
-Automatically, at the moment.
+Plugin does the basic things, with options.

+Find all current options in Settings > Cortex Base